Misproduction alarms

 For example, with a 100 kW system and a threshold set to 7.5%, the alarm is only triggered if the expected power exceeds 7.5 kW and the other trigger criteria are met.

-Delay after first occurrence: If you configure a delay, for example, 30 minutes, an alarm will only be triggered in case of persistent incidents.
+Delay after first occurrence: If you configure a delay, an alarm will only be triggered in case of persistent incidents.
 This helps to avoid alarms for deviations that only occur for a short time.